 Immediately after AE Co 2 was registered, AE Co 1 entered into a loan agreement with AE Co 2 in which AE Co 1 agreed to advance \$100 million dollars to AE Co 2 as required to (i) fund AE Co 2's obligations to the construction firm under the construction contract and (ii) fund AE Co 2's day to day operating expenses during the period the vessel was under construction.
 The loan agreement did not call for AE Co 2 to make any periodic interest payments.
 The loan agreement provided AE Co 1 with the option to convert the debt obligation to additional equity shares of AE Co 2 at a conversion price of \$10 per share at any time within 5 years.
 The agreement also permitted AE Co 2 to retire the debt at any time within three years of the execution of the loan agreement in exchange for a payment of \$105 million.
 AE Co 1 advanced the \$100 million loan amount entirely from its own internally generated funds.
-Funds were advanced to AE Co 2 during the year following execution of the loan agreement as the funds were required by AE Co 2 to make payments to the construction firm or for other operating expenses.
-AE Co 1 did not borrow from any other party to finance the loan.
+Funds were advanced to AE Co 2 to make payments to the construction of the loan agreement as the funds were required by AE Co 2 to make payments to the construction of the loan.